Salting and gritting - winter road gritting

 When and where we grit

 We salt just under half of the roads in Central Bedfordshire.
-Roads carrying the highest volumes, with the greatest risk of accidents or providing key access are given priority.
+Roads carrying the highest volumes of traffic, with the greatest risk of accidents or providing key access are given priority.
+These include all A&B roads and most smaller roads, especially if they are busy commuter routes, routes to hospitals, schools, or key to the emergency services.

 You can search for your road / street name to see if it is on our gritting run.
 If it isn't listed, we don't salt that road.